How to Sign Up for GED Test: Quick and Easy Steps

 The Day of the Test

-The test center provides everything needed, like scratch paper.
+Don’t worry; the test center provides everything you need, like scratch paper.

 Frequently Asked Questions